MOEAFramework/MOEAFramework/docs/listOfProblems.md

 Problem problem = new ScaledProblem(new DTLZ2(2), 2.0);
 ```

-### Rotated Problems
+### Rotating Decision Variables

-Algorithms can also take advantage when each decision variable is independent.
-We can counteract this by rotating
+The `RotatedProblem` wrapper applies a rotation to the decision variables.
+This is useful when decision variables
-the problem in decision variable space, creating a linear relationship between the variables.
-We first define a
+are independent, as it creates a linear relationship between the variables.
+We can customize the rotation, selecting
-rotation matrix using the `RotationMatrixBuilder`.
-We can fully customize the rotation matrix, but here we
+all or a subset of decision variables, by constructing the `RotationMatrixBuilder`.
+In the example below, we apply
-demonstrate applying a 45-degree rotation to each axis:
+a 45 degree rotation to each axis.

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [63:66] -->

 ```java
 RotationMatrixBuilder builder = new RotationMatrixBuilder(11);